TEDEd Lesson for Research Course

-This is a TedEd Lesson introducing the differences between qualitative and quantitative research.
-This lesson uses a short video instead of an assigned reading with embedded questions and a group discussion to support active learning and engagement.
+Robin Whitney, an Instructor from San Jose State University, uses a TEDEd Lesson to introduce the differences between qualitative and quantitative research.
+This lesson uses a short video instead of an assigned reading with questions embedded to actively engage students in the assignment.

 QLT Objectives Met